kirenz/thesis-guide/docs/thema.md

 Time Series Analysis: Investigate new techniques for analyzing time series data, with applications in fields such as E-commerce, finance, and marketing.

 ## Natural Language Processing

+Text Classification and Sentiment Analysis: Develop and implement text classification and sentiment analysis models using large language models, with applications in fields such as social media monitoring, brand reputation management, or customer feedback analysis.

 Deep Learning for Natural Language Processing: Investigate the use of deep learning methods such as neural networks and transformers for natural language processing tasks, such as sentiment analysis or machine translation.